InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ______
 #### `removeEventListener` <a name="removeeventlistener"></a>

 The `removeEventListener` command can be used to remove an existing event listener.
+The callback shall be called with `false` as the argument for the `success` parameter if the listener could not be removed (e.g. the CMP cannot find a registered listener corresponding to `listenerId`).

 <table>